 We want to encourage all parents to sign up on www.flashalert.net to receive email, text message, or alert notification of school emergency closures.
 For inclement weather, we follow Sherwood School District decisions.
 For directions on how to sign up, please see the link below:

-Many families have questions about how enrollment works at SCS, whether they are new students, siblings of current students, or returning students.
+Many families have questions about how enrollment and the lottery works at SCS, whether they have new students, siblings of current students, or returning students.
 Below is a summary of how enrollment works and some key dates to remember:

-For current students who are returning for the following school year: Current students are automatically enrolled in the following school year – there is not a lottery process or application to complete for this to happen.
-The only form needed is the yearly Registration Form that is distributed in late April/early May by the office.
+For current students who are returning for the following school year: Current students are automatically enrolled in the following school year – there is not a lottery process or Pre-Application to complete for this to happen.
+The only form needed is the yearly Registration Form that is distributed by the office in late April/early May.

-For siblings of currently enrolled students: If you have a current SCS student and have a sibling you would like to enroll for the next school year, you must fill out a Pre-Application form for the sibling to be included in the lottery for that grade.
-Current SCS families are encouraged to submit their Pre-Applications for siblings in either the Winter or Spring lotteries for the best chance of enrollment as siblings have priority in the lottery process.
+For prospective sibling students of currently enrolled students: If you have a current SCS student and have a sibling you would like to enroll for the next school year, you must fill out a Pre-Application form for the sibling to be included in the lottery for that grade.
+Current SCS families are encouraged to submit their Pre-Applications for siblings in either the Winter (if kindergarten) or Spring lotteries (all other grades) for the best chance of enrollment as siblings have priority in the lottery process.

 See the Enrollment Page on our website for more detailed information.